22-10-2025

 Which Model do I choose based on the Sector?

 - Automotive industry: CIE Lab* represents the standard for quality control and formulation, allowing objective and repeatable measurements.
-Automotive manufacturers also maintain proprietary color catalogs, often correlated to RAL codes for standard painted components.
+Automotive manufacturers also maintain proprietary colour catalogs, often correlated to RAL codes for standard painted components.

 - Construction and architecture: RAL dominates for fixtures, metal facades and roofing, thanks to its reliability and wide availability from industrial painters.
 NCS is preferred in interior design and in defining palettes for architectural design, where the creation of chromatic harmonies is a priority.

-- Printing and packaging: Pantone is irreplaceable when brand identity requires precise and reproducible colors, while CMYK is used for large-run printing where process economy prevails over maximum chromatic fidelity.
+- Printing and packaging: Pantone is irreplaceable when brand identity requires precise and reproducible colours, while CMYK is used for large-run printing where process economy prevails over maximum chromatic fidelity.
 CIE Lab* finds application in quality control of printed materials.

 - Textile and fashion industry: Pantone Fashion & Home is the standard for communication between designers, manufacturers and contractors.
 CIE Lab* is used in dyeing batch control to verify conformity to approved samples.